 Seabase (Future World west) – This is located in the same area as Turtle talk and the exit for the Nemo ride.
 There is one large tank with fish and sharks etc. which is also the same tank that you can see from within the Coral Reef restaurant.

-There’s quite a few characters that you can meet and greet in Epcot.
+There are quite a few characters that you can meet and greet in Epcot.
 Pluto was on the top of our list for a ‘must meet’.
 He didn’t disappoint!

 What are the best things to Fast Pass at Epcot?

 The absolute must two rides to Fast pass in Epcot, as a family, are Frozen ever after and Soarin’.
 There is a height limit for Soarin’.
 Both of these rides rarely have a short wait queue.
 They are also two rides you should not miss.
 I’d also recommend getting a Fast pass for Test Track if your children are big enough to ride on it.
-Epcot in general is no way near as busy as the Magic Kingdom.
+Epcot, in general, is no way near as busy as the Magic Kingdom.
 If you get there early enough and visit on at least 2-3 separate occasions then you could manage most rides during those days and during the first couple of hours of the park being open.
-We walked straight on a lot of the rides by arriving there at 9am.
+We walked straight on a lot of the rides by arriving there at 9 am.

 We loved the character spot at Epcot and booked a Fast Pass for it one day after we’d used up our 3 Fast passes of that day.
 You get to meet three characters including Mickey (we met Mickey, Minnie and Goofy) and it is well worth getting a fast pass for.